SAP-samples/btp-setup-automator/usecases/released/discoverycenter/3586-s4hana-kyma/README.md

 > ⚠ NOTE: If you are running on an ARM based platform like a Mac M1 or M2 and are facing issues with the image, add the `--platform linux/amd64` option to the `docker container run command`.
 The image we provide is built for `linux/amd64` and due to some implicit dependencies we cannot perform a built for `linux/arm64` with the alpine linux as base image.

 You'll notice that the prompt in your terminal has changed, because you are now working inside the docker container, that you just started.

+Before you start the SAP BTP Setup Automator, please update the parameters.json file.
+Therefore, you either need to [attach to the running container instance](../../../../docs/README.md#detailed-walk-through) or edit the files in your command line terminal.

+Open the parameters.json file and update the `myusergroups` with the corresponding emailids.
 Now run the main script `btpsa` with the following command:

 ```bash